What is AI Governance?

 Best practices for AI Governance

-2. Classify AI tools by risk — Not all AI use carries the same risk; prioritize governance effort
+2. Classify AI tools by risk — not all AI use carries the same risk; prioritize governance effort where data exposure is highest

-4. Involve stakeholders — Legal, security, IT, and business must collaborate on AI governance
+4. Involve stakeholders — legal, security, IT, privacy, and business must collaborate on AI governance

-5. Educate employees — Most Shadow AI isn't malicious; employees don't understand the risks
+5. Educate employees — most Shadow AI isn't malicious; employees do not always understand the risks

 How Certero helps with AI Governance